Islam in New Zealand: Further controversies

 In November 2016, Mohammad Anwar Sahib, the Imam of the Al-Taqwa mosque in Manukau, Auckland and a religious adviser to the FIANZ, drew controversy when he made offensive remarks about Jews, Christians, and women in a series of speeches that were posted by the right-wing blogger Cameron Slater on YouTube.
 Sahib's comments were condemned by a wide range of figures and groups in New Zealand society including the FIANZ's President Hazim Arafeh, the Islamic Women's Council of New Zealand (IWCNZ), the Race Relations Commissioner Dame Susan Devoy, the Ethnic Communities Minister Sam Lotu-Iiga, the ACT party David Seymour, the New Zealand First leader Winston Peters, the New Zealand Jewish Council, and the Ahmadiyya community.
 In response to negative publicity, Sahib was dismissed from his advisory position at the FIANZ.
 Sahib denied accusations of racism and issued a statement claiming his statements had been taken out of context.

 In late October 2017, it was reported in the media that the first secretary of the Iranian Embassy Hormoz Ghahremani, the visiting Iranian cleric Hojatoleslam Shafie, and community elder Sayed Taghi Derhami had made remarks denying the Holocaust and attacking Israel at the Shia Islamic Ahlulbayt Foundation in Pakuranga, Auckland during a meeting to commemorate Quds Day in June.
 A video of the speeches had been posted on the Foundation's YouTube channel.
-These remarks were criticized by the New Zealand Jewish Council and the pro-Israel think tank the Israel Institute of New Zealand, who advocated Ghahremani's expulsion.
+These remarks were criticised by the New Zealand Jewish Council and the pro-Israel think tank the Israel Institute of New Zealand, who advocated Ghahremani's expulsion.
 Ghahremani later clarified that his actions represented the Iranian government's official position on Israel.
 Race Relations Commissioner Devoy also condemned the trio's anti-Semitic statements.
 The opposition New Zealand National Party's foreign affairs spokesperson Gerry Brownlee also urged the incumbent Labour-New Zealand First-Green coalition government to expel Ghahremani.
 In response, Foreign Minister Winston Peters countered that the incident had occurred under the previous National government's watch.
 Peters indicated that the Ministry of Foreign Affairs and Trade had summoned Ghahremani to express its disapproval.